 Tissue clearing improves the penetration of light by reducing the lipid and water content of the tissue while preserving proteins and nucleic acids.
 A variety clearing methods have been developed in recent years (1).
 The procedures typically includes 4 steps: tissue fixation, lipid extraction, antibody staining and refractive index (RI) matching.
 Tissue clearing methods can be classified into three major types:

 - Hydrogel-based tissue clearing embeds the tissue in hydrogels matrixes such as acrylamide (CLARITY (5)) or polyepoxide (SHIELD (6)) before delipidation and permeabilization.
-Cross-links between the hydrogel and the tissue ensure the structures and organization of endogenous biomolecules are well preserved.
+Cross-links between the hydrogel and the tissue ensure the structures and well-preserve the organization of endogenous biomolecules.
 These methods are time-consuming, complex protocols.

 Tissue clearing is a complex field where the choice of method is determined by the tissue type, the goal of the experiment, the characteristics of the proteins or biomolecules of interest, and the imaging requirements.
 The MIC provides a high level of support for cleared sample preparation and imaging.
 Contact Dr. Ling Yi (email@example.com) for details.